moodyadi/moodyadi/README.md

 ### 📫 How to Reach Me
 - Connect on [LinkedIn](https://www.linkedin.com/in/adityachavan27) for professional discussions
-- Follow me on [Twitter](https://twitter.com/moodyadii) for coding jokes and cat humor
+- Follow me on [Twitter](https://twitter.com/moodyadii) for cricket related discussions and cat humor
 - Send an email to adityachavan7@outlook.com, but only if it's written in emoji code 📧🤖

 ### ⚡ Fun Fact